 Moving panoramas were the very first form of moving media, the one that paved the way for future motion pictures, and eventually any technological medium that enables the illusion of an alternate reality.

-Moving panoramas redefined the sublime to incorporate the material.
+Often depicting grand scenes of nature, moving panoramas redefined the sublime to incorporate the material.
 It made the sublime accessible to every person by becoming an everyday commodity and backdrop for a new form of social interaction.

 5 June 2018 - 30 May 2019